Stuzanna/stream-processing/README.md

 Exploration of Apache Flink, different sections will include guides on how-to as well as references to stream processing concepts including:
 1. Practical tips for getting started with Flink, including using this local dev stack to familiarise yourself
 1. Examples performing typical stream processing operations and working with the data.
    1. Inspired by the ksqlDB exercises from the great Confluent's course [Introduction to Designing Events and Event Streams](https://developer.confluent.io/courses/event-design/intro/).
-I recommend following the course and recreating the exercises in Flink as I have done here, you can use my examples I've provided earlier.
+I recommend following the course and recreating the exercises in Flink as I have done here, you can use my examples I've provided if you get stuck.

 # 1. Practical tips for getting started with Flink